 “Here we have Sophie Bush from Lismore.
 26 years old and this is her first audition.
 After that last audition attempt by Chung Lin from Melbourne, she’s got a tough act to follow.
 Chung, of course, deciding to go with Kelly’s team for the next stage…Sophie’s coming up now and there we see her family…and here she goes, to perform her rendition of Whitney Houston’s 1992 hit from ‘The Bodyguard’, ‘I will always love you’ “

-If it just showed Sophie on screen, gave her details and told you she’d be up next with no other introduction, how easy would it be for you to tune out and do something else the moment the ads came on?
+If it just showed Sophie on screen, gave her details and told you she’d be up next with no other introduction, it would be much easier for you to tune out and do something else the moment they went to an ad break…

 So, what is it that keeps us hanging on?

 Why do we care about somebody we’ve never met, doing something no more life-threatening than getting up on stage to sing a song of their choosing and hoping that at least 1 of 4 pop stars will press their button to say “I like this one”?

 We care because of their story.